 2. Building an edit = laying bricks

-The actor Will Smith once made an amazing inspirational speech when has stuck with me.
-He said, “you don’t set out to build a wall, you set out to lay one brick as perfectly as a brick has ever been laid”.
+The actor Will Smith once made an inspirational speech which has stuck with me.
+He said, “You don’t set out to build a wall, you set out to lay one brick as perfectly as a brick has ever been laid”.
 I love that.
-As enormous and daunting the task of editing can be when you start out, the thing to remember is that all you are doing is making sequences.
-You are placing one solid gold clip that you are absolutely committed to using and then you place another either before or after.
+As enormous and daunting the task of editing can be when you start out, remember that all you are doing is making sequences.
+You place one solid gold clip that you are absolutely committed to using and then place another either before or after.
 Repeat that process a few hundred more times a voila, you got yourself a film.

-Of all the infinite ideas you could have for a video project you have selected one and thereby eliminated all others.
+Of all the infinite ideas you could have for a video project, you have selected one, thereby eliminating all others.
 Of all the various ways you could have filmed your project including the camera configurations and the shots, you decide to do it in a certain way thus constantly narrowing down and refining what you are doing.
 If you follow all of the processes set out in this guide, by the time you go to start editing you should have narrowed things down to a handful of shots tagged to fall within a specific section of your project to which you should then apply the six rules.
-Eventually you’ve narrow all of the billions of options down to one clip.
+Eventually, you’ve narrow all of the billions of options down to one clip.

-Over my career I have developed two main methods of building an edit.
+Over my career, I have developed two main methods of building an edit.
 These techniques come in most useful for live/random/spontaneous subject matter or instances where a strict pre-existing plan does not exist.
 So for videography, live events and some documentary work, which is most of what I do, they work great.

-Tetris Effect – In December 2021 I got hooked on Tetris Effect on PSVR.
-I cannot express how amazing an experience it is, and it comes as no surprise being that it is made by the master of synesthesia and creator of “Rez” (2001) Tetsuya Mizuguchi.
-The game’s title “Tetris Effect” relates to a medically studied phenomenon of people remapping their cognitive processes to the processual experience of fitting blocks in place having played Tetris for a number of hours.
-At the same time I was working on an edit and all of a sudden found that, having locked in place the key structural shots of the edit, that I would then cycle through the various possible shots to fit in between as if I was rotating through different blocks in a game of Tetris, speeding up my work rate massively.
-My “Tetris technique” is to first drop into place the key shots or anything else you are 100% on, and for everything in between you sequentially cycle through your pool of potential shots like a conveyor belt (having already been tagged in the proper way).
+Tetris – In December 2021 I got hooked on Tetris Effect on PSVR.
+I cannot express how amazing an experience it is, and it comes as no surprise that it is made by the master of synesthesia and creator of “Rez” (2001) Tetsuya Mizuguchi.
+The game’s title “Tetris Effect” relates to a medically studied phenomenon of people remapping their cognitive processes to the processual experience of fitting blocks in place after having played Tetris for a number of hours.
+At the same time, I was working on an edit and all of a sudden found that, having locked in place the key structural shots of the edit, I would then cycle through the various possible shots to fit in between as if I was rotating through different blocks in a game of Tetris, speeding up my work rate massively.
+The Tetris technique is to first drop into place the key shots or anything else you are 100% on, and for everything in between you sequentially cycle through your pool of potential shots like a conveyor belt (having already been tagged in the proper way).
 Final Cut offers the audition feature where you can cycle through clips in place which is ideal for this technique.
 Through this process you will eventually use up all your options and your edit will be constructed, essentially cycling through the perfect bricks with which to build your wall.

 3. Creative cuts

 However sometimes transitions can be great and I was particularly proud of the journal transition in “Out of Sight, Out of Mind: The Leavesden Asylum Story” (2020).
 The ornate words penned in ink appear from the intertwined branches of the undergrowth in keeping with the theme of the film of the story being physically imprinted in the location.
 The pages of the journal then seemingly blow in behind the displaced words as if history reforming from dust.
-Finally a reversed shadow overlay of the bars of a prison taking the viewer into the next scene.
+Finally, a reversed shadow overlay of the bars of a prison takes the viewer into the next scene.